 - On a floured surface, roll out the pastry to around 20cm wide by about 25cm long

 - Place it on the base of the baking tray

-- Add the lemon juice and zest
+- Pour the lemon juice over and add the zest

 - Add the sultanas and stir

 - Sprinkle on the nutmeg and sugar and stir well

 - Place down the middle of the pastry